-When a brand is able to utilize automation in their program, they're freed up to focus on building partner relationships, analyzing data and other revenue-generating activities, as opposed to administrative ones.
-A brand can save hours of manual work by having influencer subnetworks integrated on the same platforms and tools they use for their affiliate program.
+When a brand is able to utilise automation in their programme, they're freed up to focus on building partner relationships, analysing data and other revenue-generating activities, as opposed to administrative ones.
+A brand can save hours of manual work by having influencer subnetworks integrated on the same platforms and tools they use for their affiliate programme.

 2. Integrate Teams and Workflow

 The key to an effective, holistic strategy involves making sure all of your internal teams are rowing in the same direction.
 You don't want two different teams reaching out to the same partner or influencer, giving different directions on a campaign that could be merged—this creates unnecessary confusion and more work.

 For example, when a brand decides to onboard an influencer into their affiliate programme, they should make sure that someone in Public Relations hasn't already developed a relationship with that partner—if they have, then it's important to collaborate with Public Relations on the best approach to working with that partner.
 Along those same lines, if you're not integrating your teams and workflow, you could end up with team members doing repetitive work or competing for attention and budget because there is a lack of communication or unified strategy.

 The best influencer and affiliate marketing strategies put the customer's experience first and ask the question; "How can we add value to the influencer's or partner's audience?"
 One of the benefits influencer marketing brings to the table is the ability to provide a less intrusive experience for the consumer—often, they are already seeking out this sort of guided content on their own terms.